cockroachlabs/connect-to-serverless/javascript/sequelize/README.md

-# Connection to CockroachDB Serverless using JavaScript and Sequelize
+# Connect to CockroachDB Serverless using JavaScript and Sequelize

 ## How to Run this Code